yasaminashoori/Banovaz/README.md

   title="Optional title"
   style="display: inline-block; margin: 0 auto; max-width: 100px">

- # Also you can see the before and after layout of the site below:  back to the time when I was so beginner!
+ # Also you can see the layout of the site below:  back to the time when I was so beginner!
  # Before :

 <img